Mymyilmaz/idmanagement.gov/_ficampmo/ficampmo.md

 <!-- Updated image to new version, moved to _assets/ficampm/ - CJB -->
 ![An organization chart of the FICAM Governance Bodies and Working Groups.]({{site.baseurl}}/assets/ficampm/ficam-governance.png)

+**Digital Identity CoP** - The Digital Identity CoP fosters a government wide community for federal digital identity practitioners and serves as a platform to cross-train, educate and forum to exchange identity and access management technology trends, solutions, and architecture.
+This CoP allows practitioners to share lessons learned, opportunities and discuss innovative tailored identity processes for customer experience across both mission delivery (public identity) and mission support (workforce identity).

+**Federal Mobility Group** - The Federal Mobility Group purpose is to share information and identify cross-agency needs in the areas of mobile policy, guidance, and best practices; acquisition of mobile devices and services; and operational requirements for federal mobility programs.

+**FIDO CoA** - The Office of Management and Budget's Office of the Federal CIO, in partnership with the Identity, Credential, and Access Management Subcommittee and Cybersecurity and Infrastructure Security Agency, have launched a Phishing-Resistant Authentication (FIDO2) Community of Action through March 2025.
+This group works with Agencies that plan to rapidly deploy a pilot of FIDO2-based phishing-resistant authenticators within their enterprise, Provide agencies with access to expertise and guidance in achieving this goal, and Documents results to help accelerate the modernization of phishing-resistant MFA throughout the Federal Government.

 ## Identity, Credential, and Access Management Subcommittee

 The [Identity, Credential, and Access Management Subcommittee (ICAMSC)](https://community.max.gov/pages/viewpage.action?pageId=234815732){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is the principal interagency forum for identity management, secure access, authentication, authorization, credentials, privileges, and access lifecycle management.
 It’s a sub-committee of the [Federal CIO Council’s Chief Information Security Officer (CISO) Council](https://www.cio.gov/about/members-and-leadership/ciso-council/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.